kitomer/bunny/README.md

     # - initialize a vector to a given length with zeros: @vec.0( vec v, int len -> vec r )
     # - calculate vector sum of two vectors: @vec.sum( vec a, vec b -> vec r )

-    vec a, b, c # declare some vectors vec.0 a len:2
+    vec a b c # declare some vectors vec.0 a len:2
     vec.0 b 2 # second parameter "len" is also 0 as in previous example vec.sum a b -> c # jump to block "vec.sum" and pass locals "a" and "b" into the block, block result "r" is written to local "c"